helmedeiros/blog/content/en/posts/2011-12-20-resgatando-o-educador-em-mim.md

 ---
-title: 'Rescuing the Teacher in Me: Inspired by a Tech Lead Who Builds Others'
+title: "Rescuing the Teacher in Me: Inspired by a Tech Lead Who Builds Others"
 categories:
   - Leadership
   - Technology
 date: 2011-12-20
 series: Life in Porto Alegre
 tags:
   - Dell
   - Leadership
   - Teaching
   - Mentoring
   - Marcelo Schmidt
   - Education
-subtitle: Software development concepts and practices
+subtitle: Rediscover your inner teacher through inspired leadership—learn how great tech leads create space for others to grow, and why sharing what you struggle with creates the most powerful learning
 ---

 _This is Part 6 of 7 in the [Life in Porto Alegre](/en/series/life-in-porto-alegre/) series._